jeremyjcheng/recipe_rating_predictor/README.md

 # Cooking Time vs. Recipe Ratings.
 A Data-Driven analysis on Recipes

 Final Project for the University of California, San Diego DSC80 Course
-<br>by: Jeremy Cheng and Cedric Jeng
+by: Jeremy Cheng and Cedric Jeng

 ## Overview